SKopecz/PositiveIntegrators.jl/docs/src/index.md

 Please note that the above naming convention leads to ``p_{ij} = d_{ji}`` for ``i≠ j``.

-To illustrate the indexing, we consider the ficticious ODE system
+To illustrate the indexing, we consider the fictitious ODE system
 ```math
 \begin{aligned}
 y_1' &= y_1y_3^2 + 1-e^{-y_3} - y_1 y_2 - y_1, \\